CAMRA Oxfordshire Pub of the Year 2018 and North

 Welcome to the Rose & Crown - Oxfordshire Pub of the Year 2018

 The Rose & Crown in Charlbury is a traditional pub with the emphasis on real ale - along with traditional cider and perry, quality Belgian and foreign beers, good value red and white wines, and old English fruit wines.

-This popular and friendly ‘wet-sales-only’ pub has been voted Pub of the Year by North Oxfordshire CAMRA for 2018 along with four previous occasions.
+This popular and friendly ‘wet-sales-only’ pub has been voted Pub of the Year by North Oxfordshire CAMRA for 2018 along with four previous occasions - and has since been voted Pub of the Year for whole of Oxfordshire.
 With up to eight real ales on offer, a seven traditional ciders/perrys, and a selection of quality craft beers on draught and in bottle - the Rose & Crown can justifiably claim to have the best selection of real ale and other quality traditional drinks in the area.

 Charlbury is served by regular First Great Western trains, and the Rose & Crown is only a short walk from Charlbury Station.

 The pub turns over its real ales very quickly, and serves on average around 40 different guest beers per month.
 Ramsbury Bitter is the only regular real ale and there is one pump dedicated to Wye Valley Brewery ales - the other six handpumps offer an ever-changing selection of ales - mostly from microbreweries - with products from all four corners of the UK.

 This true community pub has been listed in CAMRA’s Good Beer Guide for over 30 consecutive years and it’s a place where local residents and visitors from all walks of life come to chat, debate or unwind in a convivial and lively environment.
 It’s also a place where local clubs, societies and other groups come to relax after switching off from their formal duties.